Keeping your Cool: Creating A Successful End of Year Strategy

 Action for Brick-and-Mortar Retail

 A blend of digital and traditional marketing strategies should be part of your plan for the last quarter.
 Email marketing and social media campaigns can reach online audiences, while indoor signs, handouts, direct mail and advertisements in local publications should be considered for the traditional side of your marketing campaign.
-As your finalize your promotions, include back up plans just in case your engagement doesn't show your advanced plans to be effective or economical or political issues arise.
+As you finalize your promotions, include back up plans just in case your engagement doesn't show your advanced plans to be practical or economic or political issues arise.